reflectoring/reflectoring.github.io/_posts/2020-03-14-java-components-clean-boundaries.md

     └── o LoadInvoiceDataBatchJob
 ```

-The `batchjob` sub-component doesn't expose an API to other components.
+The `batchjob` sub-component doesn't expose an API to other components at all.
 It simply has a class `LoadInvoiceDataBatchJob` (and potentially some helper classes), that loads data from an external source on a daily basis, transforms it, and feeds it into the billing component's database via the `WriteLineItems` interface:

 ```java
 @Component